cnorm35/bridgetown-blog/src/_posts/pdf_attachments_action_mailbox.md

 attachments.

-To test this out, you can send a test email through the Rails Conductor and confirm the reply email was sent and status was updated to `failed`.
+To test this out, you can send a test email through the Rails Conductor and confirm the reply email was sent and the status was updated to `failed`.

 ### Checking the attachment type